 - Carl Weathers, who played Apollo Creed in the Rocky series, once said that of all the nicknames the character had, his personal favorite was MAD's take on the character: "Appalling Greed."

-- "Marvel What-The" of course has them in spades, and interestingly they tried to never recycle them from issue to issue, demanding a lot of creativity.
+- Marvel's What The—?! of course has them in spades, and interestingly they tried to never recycle them from issue to issue, demanding a lot of creativity.

 - Several strips in Buster used to do this, ranging from Judge Dudd to Captain Pilchard.

-- In a similar fashion to the Inferior Five examples mentioned above, the first two members of the Seven Sentinels introduced in Top 10 had last names of this stripe.
+- The first two members of the Seven Sentinels introduced in Top 10 had last names of this stripe.
 The Black Boomerang is the Green Arrow stand-in, and his real name is Gilbert Marchioness (a marchioness being the female equivalent of a marquis; compare Queen), while the Green Lantern-like Scarlet Scepter is Henry Nile (which is a famous river like the Jordan).

 - In Mel Brooks' Spaceballs (which parodies, among other sci-fi franchises, Star Wars), Yoda becomes "Yoghurt" and the Force becomes "The Schwartz".
 Stop, you're killing me.
 (Okay, it is a funny movie, but that's certainly the lamest part of it.)